nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

 This approach saves data and energy costs related to maintaining multiple connections.

 .. note::
-   For more information on the various trade-offs of using A-GPS compared to using P-GPS, see `nRF Cloud Location Services`_.
+   For more information on the various trade-offs of using A-GPS compared to using P-GPS, see the `nRF Cloud Location Services documentation`_.

 By default, the application is configured to communicate with `nRF Cloud`_ using the factory-provisioned certificates on Thingy:91 and nRF9160 DK.
 This enables the application to function out-of-the-box with nRF Cloud.